 So how do they do it?

-Elon Musk – The Ultimate Social Media CEO?
+Elon Musk – The ultimate social Media CEO?

-From a follower numbers perspective, only Bill Gates with 38m+ followers can overcome Musk’s 12.5 million on Twitter, but it’s more than just his “numbers”.
+Only Bill Gates with 38m+ followers can overcome Musk’s 12.5 million on Twitter, but it’s more than just his “numbers”.

 Putting together SpaceX rocket landing blooper reel.
 We messed up a lot before it finally worked, but there's some epic explosion footage …— Elon Musk (@elonmusk) August 31, 2017

-Tesla's Marketing Strategy on Social - The “Apple” Approach
+Tesla's marketing strategy on social - The “Apple” approach

-This isn’t an approach that necessarily works for everyone, but when you’ve built a hype machine as Tesla has done, I think the rules of social media start to change.
-Instead of following the usual guidelines of “tweet this much, include videos” etc., you start to make your own rules.
+This approach doesn't work for everyone, but when you’ve built a hype machine as Tesla has, I think the rules of social media start to bend.
+Instead of following the usual guidelines of “tweet this much, include videos” etc., you make your own rules.

 Tesla hoods signed by paint shop team to mark production milestones.
 Thanks to all of our teams for your work and commitment to our mission. pic.twitter.com/r8PzdBbOIK— Tesla (@Tesla) September 4, 2017